-This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which statements involve substantial risks and uncertainties.
-All statements contained in this Quarterly Report on Form 10-Q other than statements of historical fact, including statements regarding our future results of operations and financial position, our business strategy and plans, and our objectives for future operations, are forward-looking statements.
+This Quarterly Report on Form 10-Q contains, and our officers and representatives may from time to time make, forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which statements involve substantial risks and uncertainties.
+All statements contained in this Quarterly Report on Form 10-Q other than statements of historical fact, including statements: regarding our future results of operations and financial position, our business strategy and plans, and our objectives for future operations, are forward-looking statements.
 The words "believe," "may," "will," "potentially," "estimate," "continue," "anticipate," "plan," "intend," "could," "would," "expect" and similar expressions that convey uncertainty of future events or outcomes are intended to identify forward-looking statements.
-Forward-looking statements regarding:
+Forward-looking statements included in this Quarterly Report on Form 10-Q include, but are not limited to, statements regarding:

-- our future revenue, cost of revenue, and operating expenses; - anticipated trends, growth rates and challenges in our business and in the markets in which we operate; - our beliefs and objectives for future operations, including plans to invest in international expansion, research and development, and sales and marketing teams, and the impact of such investments on our operations; - our ability to increase sales of our products; - maintaining and expanding our end-customer base and our relationships with our PowerListings Network; - sufficiency of cash to meet cash needs for at least the next 12 months.
+- our future revenue, cost of revenue, and operating - expenses; - anticipated trends, growth rates and challenges in our business and in the markets in which we operate; - our beliefs and objectives for future operations, including plans to invest in international expansion, research and development, and our sales and marketing teams, and the impact of such investments on our operations; - our ability to increase sales of our - products; - maintaining and expanding our end-customer base and our relationships with our PowerListings Network; and - sufficiency of cash to meet cash needs for at least the next 12 months.